 Mitsubishi ASX VS Ford Escape

-- Interior space
+- Lots of space

-- Strong engine
+- Peppy engine

 |Fuel Type||Regular Unleaded Petrol|

 Aussies are now favouring SUVs much more than sedans and hatchbacks, and no segment is more bountiful than for mainstream mid-sizers.